galbertsson/EdgeLight/README.md

 Plans:
 - [ ] Figure out why sometimes a notification is sent without any information from the original notification
-- [ ] Look more into the power consumption of the app
 - [ ] Look into a workaround for setting the color of the Edge Lightning effect

 ## Why is this App needed?